 (2) Subsection (1) does not prevent a stay of the effect of the decision from being given under section 250.

-[Section 215 inserted by No. 42 of 2004 s.
+[Section 215 inserted: No. 42 of 2004 s.
 130.]

 216. Correcting mistakes

 An arbitrator may correct a decision an arbitrator gives or a statement of the reasons an arbitrator has given for the decision to the extent necessary to rectify —